artsvuni/FFKit/README.md

 # All basic properties
 productHeroA = new ProductHero
-    subTitle: "Please see our reccomendations, based on designers you love."
+    subTitle: "Please see our recommendations, based on designers you love."
     description: "There was a shift in sportswear this season.
 Sure, expected injections of nineties youth culture courtesy of Gosha and the gang were still present, but the general mood played to the more distant past of seventies and eighties athletic wear."
     productsArray: [
         { # Product 1